arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.edge-ai-docker-container/content.md

 #### Running the Model as a Docker Container (Optional)

-When docker container is selected as the deployment option, he system generates a Docker command to pull and run the model:
+When docker container is selected as the deployment option, the system generates a Docker command to pull and run the model:

 ```bash
 docker run --rm -it \